mdrorum/advancedprogramming/lectures/lecture15/README.md

     - asks for the number of players
     - asks for the size of the field
     - runs a simulation with those parameters
-    - Use Qt or whatever other GUI framework you prefer
+    - You can use Qt or whatever other GUI framework you prefer